-After having addressed the concern of why sustainable finance is a must in our first articles (Consciousness versus volatility? and A bright future!), we give voice to the men and women contributing to the "empowerment" of finance.
+After having addressed the concern of why sustainable finance is a must in our first article (A bright future !
+When Sustainable Finance Becomes The Norm), we give voice to the men and women contributing to the "empowerment" of finance.

 For our first in this series of interviews, we talk to Eric Mookherjee, founding partner at Siddhartha Asset Management and founder of PrimeRadiant.
 A specialist in asset allocation and emerging markets, Eric has been a fund manager for over 30 years.
 He has also been CIO for more than 15 years.